 Quality Time With Kids Matters

 There are also benefits to parents beyond spending this all-important time with their child.
-The authors found parents become better at communicating with their children and understanding more about them while learning which activities they enjoy.
-While researching this article, I discovered that focusing on the little moments is now beyond experts’ studies.
+The authors found that parents become better at communicating with their children and gain a deeper understanding of them while learning about the activities they enjoy.
+While researching this article, I discovered that focusing on the little moments is now a topic beyond the scope of experts’ studies.

-The Minnesota Council of Health Plans started a statewide awareness campaign called “Little Moments Count” on the importance of frequent connections between parents and kids, focusing on children three and younger.2
+The Minnesota Council of Health Plans launched a statewide awareness campaign called “Little Moments Count” to highlight the importance of frequent connections between parents and children, focusing on those three years old and younger.2

 Just Take the Time to Do Something Together